ouked/sudoku_solver/README.md

 # Sudoku Solver 🧩

-An agent to solve sudoku puzzles by approaching them as exact cover problems.
-This was coursework for my Artificial Intelligence module at University of Bath.
-Can solve a "hard" sudoku in under 50 milliseconds on my machine.
+An agent to solve sudoku puzzles by approaching them as exact cover problems, made for my Artifical Intelligence module at University of Bath.
+On my machine, it can solve a "hard" sudoku in under 7 milliseconds.

 ## Usage